GillesJ/beautiful-jekyll/_posts/2020-02-17-sentivent-annotator-wanted-english.md

             title="WebAnno Interface Example"
             caption="Example of the annotation interface." %}

-## Job description:
-Labeling of English economic news articles for common-sense investor attitudes.
-You will read pre-selected economic news articles and annotate relevant categories using our web-based annotation tool.
-Partial remote/home working is possible.

 ## Profile:
 - Excellent command of English.
 - Currently studying in a field related to economics, finance, or business administration.